 4. Lose yourself in the majesty of Rome’s Colosseum – for opulent architecture

 The world’s most remarkable example of Roman architecture, the Colosseum (also known as the Flavian Amphitheatre) is the city of Rome’s main attraction.
+Plus, it is one of the most famous landmarks in Europe!

 Construction of this majestic building began in 70AD, making it almost 2,000 years old.
 It was originally built to hold between 50,000 and 80,000 spectators and was the largest amphitheatre of its heyday.